 You’d pay ten times more to lease a machine than you would have paid to purchase it.

-These companies know they’re selling garbage, so they use high-pressure and even illegal tactics to get the job done, and Northern Leasing Systems is the poster child for this predatory industry.
+These companies know they’re selling garbage, so they use high-pressure and even illegal tactics.
+Northern Leasing Systems is the poster child for this predatory industry.

 Scams, Fraud, and Forgeries

 Northern Leasing’s scam allegedly begins with forgery when a sales representative signs a lease agreement on behalf of a business, as described in this news article where the sales rep is accused of using a picture of a business owner’s signature to execute a lease agreement.

 From there, Northern Leasing ups the ante by using the bogus lease agreements.
 That allows it to deduct money from unsuspecting victims’ bank accounts.

 If a business closes its account and refuses to pay, Northern Leasing files a civil lawsuit against the business in an attempt to collect the manufactured debt.
 In fact, the aforementioned news article notes that, “There are so many cases, New York’s Civil Court has set aside two judges to only hear Northern Leasing lawsuits.”

 Not only is Northern Leasing defrauding small businesses, but it’s also getting tax payers in New York to foot the bill for part of its scheme in the form of two full-time judges.